Maintaining a Distributed Spanning Forest in Highly Dynamic Networks: Introduction

 \subsection{Related work}

 Several works have addressed the spanning tree problem in dynamic networks, with different goals and assumptions.
 Burman and Kutten~\cite{asynchronous} and Kravchik and Kutten~\cite{synchronous} consider a self-stabilizing approach where the legal state corresponds to having a (single) minimum spanning tree and the faults are topological changes.
-The strategy consists in recomputing the entire tree whenever changes occur.
+The strategy consists in recomputing the entire tree when a change occurs.
 This general approach, sometimes called the ``blast away'' approach, is meaningful if stable periods of time exist, which is not the case in (unrestricted) highly dynamic networks.

-Many spanning tree algorithms rely on random walks for their elegance and simplicity, as well as for the inherent localized paradigm they offer.
-In particular, approaches that involve multiple coalescing random walks allow for uniform initialization (each node starts with the same state) and topology independence (same strategy whatever the graph).
-Pionneering studies involving such processes include Bar-Ilan and Zernik~\cite{BZ89} (for the problem of election and spanning tree), Israeli and Jalfon~\cite{IJ90} (mutual exclusion), and Chapter 14 of Aldous and Fill~\cite{AF02} (for general analysis).
+A number of spanning tree algorithms use random walks for their elegance and simplicity, as well as for their inherent locality.
+In particular, approaches that involve multiple coalescing random walks allow for uniform initialization (each node starts in the same state) and topology independence (same strategy whatever the graph).
+Pionneering studies involving such processes include Bar-Ilan and Zernik~\cite{BZ89} (for the problem of election and spanning tree), Israeli and Jalfon~\cite{IJ90} (mutual exclusion), and Chapter 14 of Aldous and Fill~\cite{AF02} (general analysis).

 The principle of using coalescing random walks to build spanning trees in mildly dynamic networks was used by Baala et al.~\cite{mosbah-tree} and Abbas et al.~\cite{Baala03}, where tokens are annexing territories gradually by capturing each other.
-Regarding dynamicity, both algorithms require the nodes to know an upper bound on the cover time of the random walk, in order to regenerate a token if they are not visited during a long-enough period of time.
+Regarding dynamicity, both algorithms require the nodes to know (an upper bound on) the cover time of the random walk, in order to regenerate a token if they have not been visited for some time.
 Besides the strength of this assumption (akin to knowing the number of nodes $n$, or the size of components in our case), the efficiency of the timeout approach decreases dramatically with the rate of topological changes.
-In particular, if they are more frequent than the cover time (itself in $O(n^3)$), then the tree is constantly fragmented into ``dead'' pieces that lack a root, and thus a leader.
+In particular, if they are more frequent than the cover time (itself in $O(n^3)$), then the tree is constantly fragmented into ``dead'' root-less ({\it i.e.} leader-less) pieces.

 Another algorithm based on random walks is proposed by Bernard et al.~\cite{BBS13}.
 Here, the tree is constantly redefined as the token moves (in a way that reminds the snake game).
 Since the token moves only over present edges, those edges that have disappeared are naturally cleaned out of the tree as the walk proceeds.
 Hence, the algorithm can tolerate failure of the tree edges.
 However it still suffers from detecting the disappearance of tokens using timeouts based on the cover time, which as we have seen, suits only slow dynamics.